ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 ## Data Classes

+Data classes,
-Data classes, introduced in Python 3.7, significantly streamline this process by generating essential methods automatically.
+introduced in Python 3.7,
+significantly streamline the process of creating types by generating essential methods automatically.
 They provide a structured, concise way to define data-holding objects:

 ```python